 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at South Dakota School of Mines and Technology is $8,140 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at South Dakota School of Mines and Technology costs $7,844 a year.
+This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the school dining halls.

 Tuition and fees may vary depending on program, course level, location, and more.

 The majority of South Dakota School of Mines and Technology undergrads use financial aid to to cover the cost of tuition.
-In 2021, 1,095 of the 2,485 undergrads enrolled received financial aid.
-South Dakota School of Mines and Technology meets 71 percent of the demonstrated financial need for undergraduates.
+In 2022, 1,095 of the 2,146 undergrads enrolled received financial aid.
+South Dakota School of Mines and Technology meets 71% of the demonstrated financial need for undergraduates.